pavelkurach/vocab-builder/README.md

 # Vocabulary building app

-It automitizes spaced spaced repetion.
+It automatizes spaced repetion for learning new vocabulary.
 The main difference with similar apps is that it suggests word definitions.

 Definitions are scraped from different dictionaries.